rosslh/rosshill.ca/content/wtformat.md

 tags: [typescript, vuedotjs]
 ---

-I built <a href="https://wtformat.com" target="_blank" rel="noopener noreferrer">WTFormat</a> to take the headache out of date formatting.
+I built <a href="https://wtformat.com" target="_blank" rel="noopener">WTFormat</a> to take the headache out of date formatting.
 Every JavaScript date library uses its own format codes, and I got tired of looking them up.
 WTFormat hands you the right format string for whichever library you're using, so you can stop memorizing arcane tokens and get back to building.

 WTFormat keeps things simple.
 You type a date in the format you want into a text input, hit "generate", and WTFormat spits out the corresponding format codes for date-fns, Moment.js, Day.js, and Luxon.
 No more digging through docs or guessing whether `YYYY` or `yyyy` is the right token this time.